juliensimon/gradio-mcp-server-builder/docs/user-guide/input-format.md

 ### Function Naming

-- Use descriptive, lowercase names with underscores
-- Avoid abbreviations unless widely understood
-- Be consistent with naming conventions
+Use descriptive, lowercase names with underscores to make your functions easy to understand and maintain.
+Avoid abbreviations unless they are widely understood in your domain.
+Be consistent with naming conventions throughout your codebase to ensure readability and maintainability.

 ```python
 # Good